littleCareless/awesome-github-repos/README.md

 *   [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.

-*   [shareAI-lab/Kode](https://github.com/shareAI-lab/Kode) - Open CC, Koding with DeepSeek V3.1, Kimi2, GLM4.5, Qwen Coder etc.（欢迎网友用Kode 给openCC提PR，加速人类世界生产力进步！）
+*   [shareAI-lab/Kode](https://github.com/shareAI-lab/Kode) - Like Claude Code, but Koding with DeepSeek V3.1, Kimi2, GLM4.5, Qwen Coder etc.（welcome to use Kode to summit PR)

 *   [QwenLM/qwen-code](https://github.com/QwenLM/qwen-code) - qwen-code is a coding agent that lives in digital world.